VikasViki/django-dev-to-deployment/README.md

 * `{% url 'index' %}` index in url name specified in urls.py inside pages app.
 * `{% if '/' == request.path %}` this template tag checks whether current path is the root path, in order to implement dynamic behaviours inside a webpage. request.path is a string path.

+### Linking Database to Project

+* `psycopg2` pip package is used to connect to postgress database from python.
+* New items added in DATABASES dict in settings.py of the project i.e NAME, USER, PASSWORD, HOST and changed the engine name from sqlite3 to postgresql.